sailshq/skipper/ROADMAP.md

-# Roadmap, Build Status, and Compatibliity
+# Roadmap, Build Status, and Compatibility

 The current Travis test output, support matrix, medium-term roadmap, and backlog (including feature requests) for this repository.